-Helsinki Hospital Spine Center takes full responsibility for the patient with back pain.
-Our multi-professional spinal surgery team consists of experienced spine professionals: a physiotherapist, neurosurgeon, spinal orthopedist, neurologist, and physiotherapist.
-Our treatment lines are based on scientific evidence and long experience in the treatment of spinal diseases.
-Our spinal surgeons decide the best care for each patient individually.
-In most cases, surgery is not necessary, as good results can also be achieved with symptomatic treatment and evidence-based rehabilitation.
-However, on some cases modern spinal surgery is required.
+The Helsinki Hospital Spine Center takes full care of patients with back pain.
+Our cross-profession surgery team carries an array of experienced spine professionals: a neurosurgeon, spinal orthopedist, neurologist, and physiotherapist.
+Our treatments are based on scientific data and a long experience of treating spinal diseases.
+Our spinal surgeons personalize the best care for each patient, and in most cases, good results can be achieved through symptomatic treatment and evidence-based rehabilitation.
+Modern spinal surgery is only required in certain cases.

-Spinal surgery has traditionally had a bad reputation – patients are afraid of complications, slow recovery and that their back will not recover fully.
-Luckily, the situation has changed.
-When an experienced spinal surgeon performs the operation using modern mini-invasive techniques and a microscope, avoiding damage to the healthy tissue, the results of spinal surgery are among the best in the surgical field.
-Recovery is fast, postoperative pain is well managed and there will be no restrictions on movement: patients are usually able to walk in the evening of the day of surgery
+In the past, spinal surgery has suffered a bad reputation – patients have been afraid of complications, a slow recovery, or fear that their back will not fully recover.
+Luckily, the situation has changed, and the results of spinal surgery are now among the best in the surgical field.
+Experienced spinal surgeons avoid damage to healthy tissue by performing the operation with modern mini-invasive techniques aided by the use of a microscope.
+Recovery is fast, postoperative pain is well managed and there will be no restrictions on movement: patients are usually able to walk in the evening on the day of surgery.

-The latest microsurgical and mini-invasive techniques are used exclusively at Helsinki Hospital by our experienced spinal surgeons.
+At Helsinki Hospital, our experienced spinal surgeons use only the latest microsurgical and mini-invasive techniques.
 Spinal surgery is safe, and recovery is rapid.
-The physicians at Helsinki Hospital treat a wide variety of back pain and spinal disorders that restrict movement.
-The hospital offers surgical treatment from more ordinary lumbar disc and cervical disc prolapses to demanding spinal surgery.
+The physicians at Helsinki Hospital treat a wide range of back pain and spinal disorders that restrict movement.
+The hospital’s scope of surgical treatments extend from common lumbar disc and cervical disc prolapses through to demanding spinal surgery.

-The most common spinal disorders demanding surgical treatment are:
+The most common spinal disorders requiring surgical treatment are:

-- Lumbar disc prolapse, which causes radiating pain in the leg.
+- Lumbar disc prolapse, which causes a radiating pain in the leg.